kairosity/mp4-lionize/README.md

 And then they are free to browse the application again it whatever manner they see fit.

+The biggest departure from accepted convention in terms of ecommerce, is not allowing guest users to view the shop without registering.
+This was done intentionally and is a valid marketing strategy for larger priced products.
+The idea is to cultivate engagement through a lack of detailed information, forcing users to register by piquing their interest.

 <br>

 #### back to [contents](#table-of-contents)